orbitalchicken/Roadmap/README.md

 			add "pwfeedback" to Defaults line in sudoers file, to show *** feedback when typing password Upgrade path from Mint 17.3
             Don't disable ipv6 in Firefox
+            check that libdvdcss2 is no longer needed (test encrypted DVD playback, consider libdvd-pkg, or postinst installation from libdvdread4) move extra pkgs to import
+            remove adobe-flashplugin from the repos (was put there temporarily as Ubuntu xenial partner repo doesn't have it yet) update live grub
+            update ubuntu-drivers-common (possibly nvidia-prime)

 		mate 1.14:
 			touchpad: tap actions should reflect click actions